Black Rock By-Laws & Tournament Rules

 RULE 4: BASIC BOATING EQUIPMENT AND METHODS

 A. Each boat contestant wishing to compete must have a boat in good working order, based on the State Federation safety regulations.
-Each boat must be equipped with either a built-in aerated live well system or have on board a portable aerated live well with sufficient capacity to hold at least 10 bass.
+Each boat must be equipped with either a built-in aerated live well system or have on board a portable aerated live well with enough capacity to hold at least 10 bass.
 The Tournament Committee shall have sole responsibility for determining whether the aeration and capacity of the well(s) is proper and adequate.
 Black Rock will require all Bass Boats to have a minimum 50HP and no greater than 250HP motor size.

 B. Trolling MAY NOT be used as a method of fishing.

 C. All fishing must be done from the boat and neither partner may leave the boat except in the case of an emergency.